What is the cost of living in China? Is it cheaper or more expensive?

-Note: While there will be a bit of variance between cities with a more noticeable difference between rural and big city life, the cost listed below is an average number taken for your reference.
+Note: While there will be a bit of variance between cities with a more noticeable difference between rural and big city life, the cost listed below is an average estimation.
+(City guides in China)

 Rent in China: